wakgill/bitcoin-archive/docs/whitepaper/en.md

 ---
 layout: default
-title: English Bitcoin Whitepaper
+title: 'Bitcoin Whitepaper (en)'
-parent: Bitcoin Whitepapers
+parent: Bitcoin Whitepaper
 nav_order: 1
 ---

-# English Bitcoin Whitepaper
+# English
 {: .no_toc }

 Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.